Formulating Products for Women

 IPM has focused on investigating delivery mechanisms that are “coitally independent,” meaning the microbicide could be applied once a day or even less frequently, independent of the time of sex.

-Our lead formulation is a once-monthly vaginal ring that releases the drug over an extended period.
+Our most clinically advanced formulation is a once-monthly vaginal ring that releases the drug over an extended period.

-We undertake each formulation project with the needs and expectations of women in mind.
+We undertake each formulation project with the needs and expectations of women in mind, based on the preferences they express in qualitative studies.

 Product Acceptability Studies